antoshkaplus/Android_RecursiveLists/README.md

 Those lists sometimes grouped by category.
 And also we want to support subcategories.
 So recursive lists are very good for those things.

+Now it's also about keeping your tasks there.
+We decided not to write multiple applications, but use one.

 ### Final version for offline only usage

 ## Features